 - To Access the Site: A Restore the Wild Membership, Virginia hunting license, freshwater fishing license, boat registration, or an access permit is required.

-- Hunting could be occurring at this site April 1 – May 31 and September 1 – February 28th, except on Sundays.
-If you are visiting this site during hunting seasons, please wear blaze orange/ pink for safety.
+- Hunting could be occurring at this site April 1 – May 31 and September 1 – February 28th.
+If you are visiting this site during hunting seasons, please wear blaze orange/pink for safety.

 Physical Location: Route 688, Markham, VA 22643

 From I-66 in Markham, take Exit 17 onto Route 688 (Leeds Manor Road) north.
 Two parking areas are accessible on Route 688 (Leeds Manor Road).
 The first will be on the left about 1 mile after exiting I-66, the second is about 2.8 miles further north and will also be on the left.

 - Site Contact: Virginia Dept. of Wildlife Resources, Region 4 Office: 540-899-4169, firstname.lastname@example.org